MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 ## Register a client application with Azure Active Directory

-As part of the Office 365 subscription provisioning process, an Azure AD tenant is also created.
-The Azure AD tenant provides identity and access management for your Office 365 subscription, and is managed through the [Azure portal](https://portal.azure.com).
+As part of the Office 365 subscription provisioning process, an associated Azure AD tenant is created.
+The Azure AD tenant provides identity and access management for Office 365 *user accounts* and *application accounts*.
+Upon sign-in, accounts are represented by a *security principal*, which encapsulates the account's identity configuration for access control, etc. Security principals that represent an application account are referred to as a [*service principal*](/azure/active-directory/develop/developer-glossary#service-principal-object).

-Among other things, Azure AD manages identity and access for all user and application accounts.
-Accounts are represented by a security principal upon sign-in, encapsulating the identity configuration for the account.
-An application security principal is referred to as a [service principal](/azure/active-directory/develop/developer-glossary#service-principal-object).

-The MIP SDK uses a service principal to authenticate and download the MIP policy.
-After following the steps above, a standard user account or service principal must be used to authenticate to the service.
+Applications built with the MIP SDK use an application account to authenticate with Azure AD and access MIP services.
+Application accounts are created using the [Azure AD **App registrations** page](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps), in the Azure portal.
+You can learn about the complete process in [Integrating applications with Azure Active Directory](/azure/active-directory/develop/active-directory-integrating-applications).

+[!IMPORTANT]
-**Important**: In tutorials that require username and password commandline parameters, we recommend testing with a restricted account.
+> In tutorials that require username and password commandline parameters, we recommend testing with a restricted account.
 Be sure the account only has rights to access the necessary SCC endpoints.
 Cleartext passwords passed via commandline may be collected by logging systems.

-Authenticating to Azure Active Directory (AD) requires that the client application is registered, via the Azure AD Application Registration portal.
-[This process](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications) describes the steps required.

-MIP SDK-specific steps will be covered in a later tutorial.
-This link is intended to provide a high-level overview of the process.

 ## TBD: Define Label Taxonomy and Protection Settings?